 Title: IHO S-121 - Maritime Limits and Boundaries Product Specification

 Abstract: This document describes a product specification for Maritime Limits and Boundaries (MLB) data as part of the suite of IHO S-100 standards.
-The purpose is to establish a framework of sourced and versioned objects for communicating in a digital form the geographic extents of marine areas and the associated rights and restrictions that apply to them as well as to provide a flexible and expandable framework able to support other maritime delimitation requirements such as defining areas of overlapping jurisdiction and Joint Development Areas, or any other maritime management areas.
-This product specification is also compatible with the ISO 19152 Land Administration Domain Model (LADM) structure.
+The purpose is to establish a framework of sourced and versioned objects for communicating in a digital form the geographic extents of some maritime zones .
+This product specification is also compatible with the ISO 19152 Land Administration Domain Model (LADM) structure and optionally the associated rights, responsibilities and restrictions that apply to them within the scope of UNCLOS.
 This integration bridges both the land and maritime domain structurally and provides to the S-100 series a product specification which effectively supports the description of objects defined in national legislation.

-In this product specification, Locations, Limits and Zones are considered features.
-Zones may be defined by several limit objects and limit objects may be shared between different adjacent zones.

-Datasets that conform to this Product Specification comply with one of the conformance classes defined in Appendix A.
+.

 Spatial Extent:

-Description: This product specification applies to the maritime area, the discrete boundaries of which are described as an instance of the ISO Metadata element EX_Extent as an EX_GeographicBoundingBox.
-The area of applicability are the global marine areas.
+Description: This product specification applies to the maritime area, described below: The area of applicability are the global maritime areas.